A structured interview means asking candidates the same set of questions in the same order.

 When you have open-ended questions with following up questions, you can use the “Text” format with added hints under the main question.

-In case you have a specific instruction for the interviewers, you can use the “Infobox” format to add that instruction right before or after any question.
+In case you have specific instructions for the interviewers, you can use the “Infobox” format to add that instruction right before or after any question.

 Especially when you have a list of criteria for assessing candidates’ skills per Job, make use of the “Scorecard” format.